Why use it? Examples Downloads Manual Plug-ins Other tools Support Forum Testimonials Your sites

 Versioning: this property is available since TbsSQL version 2.5

 $Db->SetTbsKey($key) Change the value of property $Db->TbsKey.
 Most of the time, there is no need to use this method because property TbsKey has always a default value which is unique.
-Use this method only if your application do need a customized key value for the TinyButStrong merging.
+Use this method only if your application does need a customized key value for the TinyButStrong merging.

 Example: